Govt orders urgent meningococcal vaccination programme for Northland

 The vaccination programme will start on December 5 in selected high schools and community centres across Northland.
 It will target people aged 9 months to four years (inclusive), and those aged 13 to 19 years (inclusive).

-Director-General of Health Ashley Bloomfield said Northland was advised on November 6 about the possibility of an outbreak, and a technical advisory group reported two days later that there was in fact an outbreak.

-He said people had died from MenW as young as 11 months and as old as 61 years, but teenagers had the highest chances of carrying the disease, and under 5s were at the highest risk.
+Director-General of Health Ashley Bloomfield said people had died from MenW as young as 11 months and as old as 61 years, but teenagers were the highest carriers of the disease, and under 5s were at the highest risk.

-To be eligible the child will need to be a Northland resident.

 "The best way to protect all age groups is stop the carriage of the bacterium," Bloomfield said.